Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 tables of the other object files being linked into the program.

 Object files from a statically linked library are treated no differently from object files generated from the program's source code.
-For dynamic linking, at compile time, the linker only checks the shared library's symbol table for entries that could fill placeholders, but does not link the shared library into the program.
+By contrast: for dynamic linking, at compile time, the linker only checks the shared library's symbol table for entries that could fill placeholders, but does not link the shared library into the program.
 Shared libraries are instead loaded by programs at runtime.
 Function names, variable names, and other identifiers a shared library makes available to programs are referred to as **symbols exported by the library**.

 Some benefits of shared libraries are that: